akthammomani/AB-Testing-cookie-CATS/README.md

 ![Gates](https://user-images.githubusercontent.com/67468718/104091125-379ee480-5230-11eb-881d-7d37c2811f36.JPG)

 <p>But where should the gates be placed?
-Initially the first gate was placed at level 30, but in this notebook we're going to analyze an AB-test where we moved the first gate in Cookie Cats from level 30 to level 40.
+Initially the first gate was placed at level 30, but in this project we're going to analyze an AB-test where we moved the first gate in Cookie Cats from level 30 to level 40.
 In particular, we will look at the impact on player retention.
-But before we get to that, a key step before undertaking any analysis is understanding the data.
-So let's load it in and take a look!</p>

 ## 2. The AB-test data: